anindyoy/anindyoy/README.md

 ### 🚀 Featured Projects

+- Admin panel for viewing and managing various data, including user authentication, data reporting and  filtering using PHP Laravel, Livewire, Filament, and Alpine.js:
-- [Sidonat](https://sidonat.demo.anindyo.id): A Laravel-based donation management platform for social organizations and donors.
-It uses Filament for admin panels, TailwindCSS for styling, Alpine.js and Livewire for interactivity.
-The codebase is modular, with clear separation between domain logic, UI, and infrastructure.
+  - [Sidonat](https://sidonat.demo.anindyo.id): A platform for managing donation campaigns and fundraising activities, allowing organizations to create, track, and optimize various donation initiatives.
+It includes features for user authentication, campaign management, donor history, and integration with external services for notifications and payments.
-- [HRM](https://hrm.demo.anindyo.id): A human resource management (HRM) system used to manage data on employees, activities, attendance, and more.
-The application is built using Laravel and also utilizes additional libraries such as Livewire, Filament, and Telescope.
+  - [HRM](https://hrm.demo.anindyo.id): A Human Resource Management (HRM) application.
+The system is equipped to handle date-based information, which is essential for tracking and reporting on employee-related activities.
+  - [Distribusi](https://distribusi.demo.anindyo.id): A distribution management system for goods to various institutions and recipients, featuring reporting, recapitulation, and logistics/stock management, monthly distribution reports, and management of entities like goods, institutions, vehicles, and recipients.

 <!-- - [Project 3]: A case study on e-commerce development with Laravel. -->

 ---